aaronshaver/aaron-rc-files/README.md

-# Make your terminal and shell experience awesome.
+# terminal, shell, and other tips

 This document is oriented toward macOS users, though large parts of it will apply to *nix in general.

-## Install these programs.
+## install these programs.

 1. Homebrew, a package manager for macOS: https://brew.sh/
 1. iTerm2, a modern replacement for the default terminal: `brew cask install iterm2`